klogging/klogging.io/docs/concepts/log-events.md

 | Message     | A string message summarising what happened, that might be constructed from a template. |
 | Stack trace | Details about an exception or error, if one is associate with the event.               |
 | Items       | A map of useful information current at the time of the event.                          |

+Each event also has a unique, random ID that is printed by the [internal logger](../internals/internal-logger) for diagnostic purposes.